wg-osr/walkerga.github.io/class/fi_hobgoblin.md

 You are still a goblin.
 You and your goblins can see in the dark as if you were carrying torches.

 ## Bad Leadership
-You can gruesomely kill one of your minions to reduce incoming damage by 1D4, or to [frighten](/2020/11/10/extra-rules/#conditions) an humanoid who fails its save.
+You can gruesomely kill one of your minions to halve incoming damage, or to [frighten](/2020/11/10/extra-rules/#conditions) a humanoid.

 ## Bugbeardom
-When one of your goblins kills something, it becomes bigger and meaner.
+When one of your goblins kills an enemy, it becomes bigger and meaner.
 Name it.
 Its maximum damage increases by 1 dice size and it gains 3HP.

 ## Goblin Legion
 You can now find up to 4 replacement goblins each time you rest.